 First, if you assemble the trifle in a glass trifle bowl you can’t freeze the glass bowl - so you would have to remove the trifle into messy portions to freeze it.

 Secondly, the cream would probably split as it defrosts so it would look even more messy on defrosting.

 Finally, the Oreos would be very soggy after defrosting it!

 So it’s best to enjoy this trifle fresh, so you get the nice contrast of crunchy biscuits and creamy pudding and whipped cream.

 Can I make an Oreo trifle in a different size?

-Yes, if you want to make more or less of this recipe then go right ahead.
+Yes, if you want to make more or less of this easy recipe then go right ahead.
 As there’s no cooking involved this is a perfect recipe to make in different quantities.
-You could even make little individual portions in ramekins!
+You could even make little individual trifles in mason jars!

 To change the amount the recipe makes, just scroll down to the recipe card below and you'll see the serving number near the top.